jleffler/soq/src/so-3994-9116/README.md

 It uses a semi-coherent command-line argument passing (and parsing) convention.

+### `trie-split59.c`

+This extends `trie-search13.c` to identify both known words and unknown character sequences.
+Again, if given a numeric word list, it will identify the known numeric words and the unknown non-numeric words.
+It uses `aoscopy.[ch]` to handle the word lists, which slightly reduces the length of the code in this source file.

 ### `trie-split67.c`

+This extends `trie-search59.c` using `aommngd.[ch]` to allow strings to be tagged with what type of character sequence is contained.
-This should extend `trie-search13.c` to identify both known words and unknown charaxter sequences.
+It can identify both known words and unknown character sequences.
 Again, if given a numeric word list, it will identify the known numeric words and the unknown non-numeric words.
-It uses aoscopy.[ch] to handle the word lists, which slightly reduces the length of the code in this source file.

 ### English is a peculiar language